 Performance outcomes Acceptable outcomes Complies Comments PO1.1 No lots are created with an area of less than 60ha, except for where: (a) The subdivision results in no additional lots (boundary realignment) and does not create an additional rural lifestyle lot or rural residential purposes lot; or (b) The subdivision is limited to the creation of one additional allotment to accommodate a public reconfiguration purpose.
 Note: This also applies to applications for boundary realignment.
-AO1.1 No acceptable outcome is provided.
-Complies.
-Both proposed lots will exceed 60 hectares in area.
+AO1.1 No acceptable outcome is provided. > Both existing and proposed lots are less than 60 hectares in area.
+The application is for a boundary realignment only.
+The boundary realignment is being undertaken to resolve an existing bore encroachment.
 PO1.2 Where for a boundary realignment, the realignment only occurs where it would: (a) Improve agricultural efficiency; or (b) Facilitate agricultural activity or conservation outcomes; or (c) Resolve boundary issues where a house, structure or works is built over the boundary line of the lots.
-AO1.2 No acceptable outcome is provided. n/a Not applicable.
+AO1.2 No acceptable outcome is provided. • Both existing and proposed lots are less than 60 hectares in area.
+The application is for a boundary realignment only.
+The boundary realignment is being undertaken to resolve an existing bore encroachment.

-Performance outcomes Acceptable outcomes Complies Comments PO1.3 Where for a boundary realignment, the proposed AO1.3 No acceptable outcome is provided. n/a Not applicable. lots are: (a) Able to accommodate all buildings, structures and works associated with the rural use; (b) Suitable to allow the site to be provided with sufficient access; (c) Include enough space within the new lots to accommodate buffers from adjoining land uses to mitigate adverse impacts such as chemical spray drift, odour, noise, fire, smoke and ash; (d) Do not constrain evicting industrian from existing industries from expanding or new agricultural enterprises from being established; (e) Do not create new lots for rural lifestyle or rural residential purposes ; and (f) Are not for the purposes of creating a separate house lot.
+Performance outcomes Acceptable outcomes Complies Comments PO1.3 Where for a boundary realignment, the proposed AO1.3 No acceptable outcome is provided. • The development complies. lots are: (a) Able to accommodate all buildings, structures and works associated with the rural use; (b) Suitable to allow the site to be provided with sufficient access; (c) Include enough space within the new lots to accommodate buffers from adjoining land uses to mitigate adverse impacts such as chemical spray drift, odour, noise, fire, smoke and ash; (d) Do not constrain existing industries from expanding or new agricultural enterprises from being established; (e) Do not create new lots for rural lifestyle or rural residential purposes; and (f) Are not for the purposes of creating a separate house lot.

 Performance outcomes Acceptable outcomes Complies Comments PO1.4 Where for the creation of one additional lot to accommodate a public reconfiguration purpose: (a) The lot has sufficient area to be able to accommodate all buildings, structures and works associated with the intended use; and (b) The intended use commences on the lot prior to its creation, or a statutory covenant is registered on the title restricting the future use of the lot to the intended purpose.
 AO1.4 No acceptable outcome is provided. n/a Not applicable.
-PO1.5 Reconfiguring a lot that is severed by a gazetted road and that uses the road as the boundary of division only occurs where: (a) The subdivision divides one lot into two; and (b) The existing lot is severed by a road that was gazetted before 9 May 2008; and (c) The resulting lot boundaries use the road as the boundary of division; and (d) The development: (i) facilitates agricultural activity; or (ii) facilitates agricultural activity; is not compromised.
+PO1.5 Reconfiguring a lot that is severed by a gazetted road and that uses the road as the boundary of division only occurs where: (a) The subdivision divides one lot into two; and (b) The existing lot is severed by a road that was gazetted before 9 May 2008; and (c) The resulting lot boundaries use the road as the boundary of division; and (d) The development: (i) facilitates agricultural activity; or (ii) facilitates conservation outcomes; and (e) The development ensures agricultural activity is not compromised.
 AO1.5 No acceptable outcome is provided. n/a Not applicable.